rashmi-fit/100-daysOf-Python_challenge/season2/log.md

 Day15 : 9th Oct 2022
 What i did : learnt about linkedlist
 How i felt : trying to solve from geeksforgeeks

+Day16 : 26th Oct 2022
+What i did : cleaning up the folder
+How i felt : Still learning